adct-the-experimenter/binaural-audio-editor/README.md

 6. cmake .. -DwxWidgets_CONFIG_EXECUTABLE=path-to-wxconfig-executable

     FreeBSD: /usr/local/bin/wxgtk3u-3.1-config

     Linux: /usr/bin/wx-config-gtk3
 7. make
 8. ./binaural-audio-editor

 # Controls

-  *Left Click and mouse movement to move orientation of camera i.e. the direction the camera is facing.
+  *Left Click and mouse movement to move orientation of the camera i.e. the direction the camera is facing.

-  *Right Click and mouse movement to move position of camera.
+  *Right Click and mouse movement to move the camera forward or backward.

+  *Left Click + Right Click and mouse movement to move the camera up, down, left, or right.